feiloo/ngs_pipeline/README.md

 this project is mostly for documentation, but secondly aimed at bioinformatic clinicians, researchers and brave developers wanting to run their own pipeline.

+## compliance

+to avoid commiting possibly sensitive data, there is a scanning script in compliance. it's executed during `meson test` and pre-commit.

+it's recommended to regularily check and extend that script with aggressive patterns for sensitive data detection.

 ## build